robcarver17/pysystemtrade/docs/data.md

 You need to specify an IP address (host), and database name when you connect to MongoDB.
 These are set with the following priority:

-- Firstly, arguments passed to a `mongoDb()` instance, which is then optionally passed to any data object with the argument `mongo_db=mongoDb(host='localhost', database_name='production')` All arguments are optional.
+- Firstly, arguments passed to a `mongoDb()` instance, which is then optionally passed to any data object with the argument `mongo_db=mongoDb(mongo_host='localhost', mongo_database_name='production', mongo_port = 27017)` All arguments are optional.
-- Then, variables set in the private `.yaml` configuration file /private/private_config.yaml: mongo_host, mongo_db
+- Then, variables set in the private `.yaml` configuration file /private/private_config.yaml: mongo_host, mongo_db, mongo_port
-- Finally, default arguments in the [system defaults configuration file](/systems/provided/defaults.yaml): mongo_host, mongo_db
+- Finally, default arguments in the [system defaults configuration file](/systems/provided/defaults.yaml): mongo_host, mongo_db, mongo_port

 Note that `localhost` is equivalent to `127.0.0.1`, i.e. this machine.
-Note also that no port can be specified.
-This is because the port is hard coded in Arctic.
-You should stick to the default port 27017.
+Note also that the port number is hard coded in Arctic so you should stick to the default port 27017.

 If your mongoDB is running on your local machine then you can stick with the defaults (assuming you are happy with the database name `production`).
 If you have different requirements, eg mongo running on another machine or you want a different database name, then you should set them in the private .yaml file.
 If you have highly bespoke needs, eg you want to use a different database or different host for different types of data, then you will need to add code like this: